crafttheweb/thelastpickle/_drafts/running-commands-cluster-wide.md

 # Small number of nodes / Using an interface

-I have used [csshx](https://github.com/brockgr/csshx) for a long time.
-I was managing from 3 to 40 nodes clusters by then.
-Basically csshx allows you to connect to multiple servers in distinct consoles easily and then to type in multiple console simultaneously.
+I have used [csshx](https://github.com/brockgr/csshx) for a long time, managing clusters from 3 to 40 nodes in size.
+Basically `csshx` allows you to connect to multiple servers in distinct consoles easily and then to type in multiple console simultaneously.

-csshX is for Mac OS X, but the tool exists for linux as well, it is called [cssh](http://linux.die.net/man/1/cssh).
+`csshX` is for Mac OS X, but the tool exists for linux as well, it is called [cssh](http://linux.die.net/man/1/cssh).

 ## Configure and run cssxh

-To make using csshx easier, it is possible to save 'clusters' (actually custom lists of servers) by adding or modifying the configuration file `/etc/clusters`.
+To make using `csshx` easier, it is possible to save 'clusters' (actually custom lists of servers) by adding or modifying the configuration file `/etc/clusters`.
 This file uses the format described in the [documentation](http://linux.die.net/man/1/cssh):

     <tag> [user@]<server> [user@]<server> [...]